javirgv/Iodinic-Spectrometer-Experiment/README.md

 - `README.md` – Project overview and documentation

 ## Notes
-The repository is designed as a **portfolio example**, highlighting scientific programming, data analysis, and reproducible workflows rather than the theoretical derivation behind the experiment.
+The repository serves as a portfolio example, highlighting scientific programming, data analysis, and reproducible workflows rather than the theoretical derivation behind the experiment.

 All data acquisition and analysis code used in the report PDF is available in the accompanying `.ipynb` Python notebook.
 Report submitted as part of assessed coursework.